HTTPS with self-signed certificates for your Homelab services

 With this in place, we will verify our config with sudo nginx -t and if everything is fine then we will reload Nginx with sudo systemctl reload nginx.

 But wait, there is one more thing that we need to do.
-If you try to access jellyfin.sukuna.local then you will see that the browser will show a warning that the certificate is not trusted.
+If you try to access jellyfin.sukuna.lan then you will see that the browser will show a warning that the certificate is not trusted.

 This is because it is an self signed certificate and the browser does not trust the Certicate Authority (CA) which signed this certificate.
 So we will have to add this CA to the list of trusted CAs in our browser.